Dogth/puppydog/README.md

 ### Installation

-To run this configuration in ephemeral shell run:
+To run this configuration in ephemeral shell:

 ```bash
     nix run github:dogth/puppydog